MichaelGusak-cmd/SaveTheLand/README.md

 - Loading, displaying and transitioning between 2d animations
 - Perlin noise functions are awesome
+- Level design must be considered ahead of time to mesh with the mechanics optimally

 How I could change/improve this game: